relix42/kauji-files/README.md

 Configs and scripts for the kaiju machines
 Each individual machine has it's own branch
+This may be a horrid abuse of git

+Setup to get things going on a new kaiju

-This may be a horrid abuse of git git config --global push.default matching git config --global user.name Dave Hahn git config --global user.email dhahn@netflix.com
+git config --global push.default matching git config --global user.name Dave Hahn git config --global user.email dhahn@netflix.com